by Wambui Bahati

 In the summer of 1968, I remember dancing and singing along with Aretha Franklin as she wailed, "You better think!
 Yeah, Think!
 Let your mind go.
 Let yourself be free!"

-Whether I was washing the dishes, doing homework, or just hanging out with my friends, whenever I heard that song, I'd stop whatever I was doing and belt out at least one, "Think!" myself.
-Of course, I also owned the 45 record.
+Whether I was washing the dishes, doing homework, or just hanging out with my friends, whenever I heard that song, I'd stop whatever I was doing and belt out at least one "Think!" myself.
+Of course, I also owned the 45 records.
 I loved that song.
 For three weeks, Think was the number one R&B single in the United States.

 During that same summer, I was preparing to go away to college.
-I had taken the right test and had gotten the right scores, so surely I knew how to think.
+I had taken the right test and got good scores, so I sure knew how to think.
 Yes, I knew how to think.
 I have come to realize, over the years, that while I knew how to think, I didn't understand the power of thinking or the power of thoughts.

 While I celebrated Think being the number one R&B single, I failed to realize that thinking was then, is now, and forever and always will be the number one factor in what determines the quality of our lives.
 "Yeah, you better think."

 I was not totally in charge of my thinking.
 Therefore, I was not totally in charge of my life.
-I was imaginative and very creative in all areas that pertained to the arts – theater, crafts, and writing.
-However, it never occurred to me to apply that same imagination and creativity to every aspect of my life.
+I was imaginative and creative in all areas pertaining to the arts – theater, crafts, and writing.
+However, applying that same imagination and creativity to every aspect of my life never occurred to me.

 I now realize that just like I didn't understand the power of my thoughts, most other people do not realize how powerful their thoughts are either.
-Most of us do not realize that the universe, or God, or whatever we call the greatest power is busy creating for us what we think and create in our minds.
+Most of us do not realize that the universe, or God, or whatever we call the greatest power, is busy creating what we think and create in our minds for us.
 Our thoughts are powerful things.
 They are energy.
 Our thoughts carry vibration messages throughout the universe.
 They bring to us more of whatever we are thinking about.

-Therefore, if we are concentrating and thinking about how bad things are, we are creating more bad things.
-If we constantly think about things that really don't matter, we create more stuff in our lives that doesn't matter.
-Knowing who was voted out of the house on a reality TV show really is not going to affect our lives unless we are that person who was voted off or we are somehow personally connected to that person.
+Therefore, if we concentrate and think about how bad things are, we create more bad things.
+If we constantly think about things that don't matter, we create more stuff in our lives that doesn't matter.
+Knowing who was voted out of the house on a reality TV show will not affect our lives unless we are that person who was voted off or we are somehow personally connected to that person.

-We spend time thinking about and discussing movie characters, how to beat electronic games, discuss other people's business, and what's wrong or right about our political system.
-True, we are not hurting anybody and yes, there are worse things we could be doing.
-However, we are not really helping ourselves either.
-We can use the time that we spend thinking about things that don't really matter to us to create completely new lives for ourselves.
+We spend time thinking about and discussing movie characters, how to beat electronic games, discuss other people's business and what's wrong or right about our political system.
+True, we are not hurting anybody, and yes, there are worse things we could be doing.
+However, we are not helping ourselves either.
+We can use the time we spend thinking about things that don’t matter to us to create new lives for ourselves.

-Aretha sang to her man, "Think about what you trying to do to me".
+Aretha sang to her man, "Think about what you are trying to do to me.”
 I challenge you to think about what you're trying to do to yourself.
-You have the power to think yourself into a place of joy, a place of peace and yes, even a place of health and wealth.
+You have the power to think yourself into a place of joy, a place of peace, and yes, even a place of health and wealth.
 Think about it.